Issues tracker

 • What plans are in place to make things better

 All issues are shared with the Voice and Influence Transparency Working Group.
-They are then shared with the Leeds Area SEND and AP Partnership Board.
+They are then shared with the Leeds SEND and AP Improvement Board.

 The Leeds Parent Carer Forum also shares these issues in other meetings with the council and health services.